janmashat/docker-drupal-brightcove/README.md

 Based on: https://github.com/ricardoamaro/docker-drupal

-Note: the Drupal site must be accessible from the internet in order for uploading to work (Brightcove pulls uploaded videos/images/captions)
+Note: in order for uploading to work, the Drupal site must be accessible from the internet - because uploaded videos/images/captions are first stored on your Drupal site before being retrieved by Brightcove.

 ### How to use: